alexmacarthur/wp-plugin-update-lambda/README.md

 # wp-plugin-update

-A Vercel serverless function that WordPressplugins can hit in order to check for updates.
+A Vercel serverless function that WordPress plugins can hit in order to check for updates.